aferrandi/dbtarzan/docs/index.md

 ![DBTarzan](images/window.png)

 With DBTarzan you can browse the tables of a database using the relations in their **foreign keys**.

+And if the database is missing a foreign key you can [simulate its existence](AdditionalForeignKeysEditor).

 [Install](Installation) and start DbTarzan and [connect to a database](Connect-to-database).
 It's easy!
 Please check the [GUI structure](GUI-Structure) to know how to [use it](Usage).